 The latest updates as we continue to monitor the spread of the coronavirus (COVID-19).

-Oakwood is starting in-person worship services on Sundays at 9AM & 10:30AM for May and beyond!
-Please read our complete plan below for specific timelines and details.
+Oakwood is back with in-person worship services on Sundays at 9AM & 10:30AM!
 We will still have live streaming online services available every Sunday at 9AM & 10:30AM for those that are not able to join us in person yet.
 Church Online

 May 15, 2020 12:33pm